archer884/Clizby/README.md

 > ### Parting thoughts ###
 > This is still a personal project and pretty much 100% of all development on it is driven by dogfooding.
 Of course, my needs are limited to things that *I* want to do, so if there's something missing and you just can't believe I haven't added it yet, feel free to tell me. :)
 >
 > Also, for an example of some heavy dogfooding, check out [HashServer](https://github.com/archer884/HashServer), a project designed to help me stop wasting room on my file server (and, apparently, as a test of just how far I can push Clizby's design without totally screwing everything up).
+The cool part is [here](https://github.com/archer884/HashServer/blob/master/HashServer/HashServerConfig.cs).